mconf/elos-integrations/lti/new/README.md

 * Consumer key: `elos`
 * Shared secret: `e61ce366827710661da01f0a12c88713e591880b`

-The key and secret are defined by `bbb-lti-broker-seeds.rb` and `bbb-app-rooms-dotenv`.
+The key and secret are defined by env variables in `docker-compose.yml`.

 Press "Launch TP in a new window" and use it.